mykdolnyk/ief-django-website/README.md

-# Igni et Ferro - a Multi-container Django Website
+# Igni et Ferro - a Multi-Container Django Web Application

-A demonstrational Django-Docker back-end website designed as a website for a Minecraft server.
+A demonstrational Django-Nginx-Docker back-end website designed as a website for a Minecraft server.

 ### TL;DR

-- 🌐 Social-media-style website for a closed videogame community
+- Social-media-style website for a closed videogame community
-- 🫙 Django back-end, multi-container setup (Docker)
+- Django back-end, multi-container setup (Docker)
-- ⚙️ Redis, Celery, PostgreSQL
+- Nginx, Redis, Celery, PostgreSQL
-- 🔐 Email-based approval system and custom security measures
+- Email-based approval system and custom security measures
+- Login-protected media files serving
-- 📸 Profile pages with auto-generated profile pictures
+- Profile pages with auto-generated profile pictures
-- 💬 Posts, likes, comments, website achievements
+- Posts, likes, comments, website achievements
+- Optional SSL setup
 ### Sections:

 - [About this project](#about-this-project)
 - [Features](#features)
 - [Running the project](#running-the-project)
 - [Credits](#credits)

 ## About this project

 This website was built to demonstrate and enhance my development skills in building websites.
 It was designed as a website, functioning as a social media platform, for a private community of a small Minecraft server.
 Everyone here can share their stories and media related to the server and interact with each other by commenting and liking each other's posts and profiles.

 It showcases how different back-end technologies can be used to build a more complex project.
-This project used **Django** web framework; **Celery** for queueing tasks and **Celery Beat** for staging periodic ones; **Redis** as a broker for Celery and as a cache back-end at the same time; **PostgreSQL** as the database system.
+This project used **Django** web framework to build the website; **Nginx** server and reverse proxy to serve files and direct users to the website; **Celery** for queueing tasks and **Celery Beat** for staging periodic ones; **Redis** as a broker for Celery and as a cache back-end at the same time; **PostgreSQL** as the database system.
 All of these components can be launched in **Docker** containers to boot up the website and run it instantly, or can be easily switched to other non-containerized services (e.g. AWS services like RDS, ElastiCache, etc.) via .env file's variables.

-While working on the project, I got a deeper understanding of website designing process, including the peculiarities and necessity of data caching, importance and ways to implement security measures, and the overall structure of multi-container applications and their basic deployment.
+Working on the project gave me a deeper understanding of website designing process, including the peculiarities and necessity of data caching, importance and ways to implement security measures, and the overall structure of multi-container applications and their basic deployment.

 ### How should the website be used?

 #### Signing up

 The website is closed from the public view and can be accessed by registered and approved users only.
 Registration process is implemented via an application review system: a person should fill in the registration form which includes the application so that the website admins can review it and either approve or decline it through Django admin.
-The person will receive an email notification based on the outcome of this process. **The website validates whether the username chosen for the account actually exists, so it should be an existing Minecraft account's username** (for testing purposes, during the registration you may use such usernames as Steve, Alex, Jason, Henry).
+The person will receive an email notification based on the outcome of this process.

+>ℹ️ Note: **The website validates whether the username chosen for the account actually exists, so it should be an existing Minecraft account's username** (for testing purposes, during the registration you may use such usernames as Steve, Alex, Jason, Henry).

 The password reset system is also implemented.

 A system that limits login, registration, password reset attempts is implemented to prevent any brute-force attacks or abuse of the website's resources.

 #### Website functionality

 You can make posts in a set of admin-defined categories.
 The website uses [CKEditor5](https://ckeditor.com/) rich text editor which supports embedding different types of media into the posts you create, formatting the text, creating tables and so on.

 You can comment and like posts made by users of the website, and you will receive notifications when other interact with your posts.